 Speak to an accredited and experienced therapist to help you come to terms with what has happened, why it happened, and what you should do about it.
-Simply click here to connect with one via BetterHelp.com.
+You may want to try speaking to one via BetterHelp.com for quality care at its most convenient.

 What did I do to deserve this?